Browsing page 8 of new words for October 1, 2001

 We're good to go.

-Citation from "Fear", Wilfred (TV), Season 1 Episode 3 (2011) blacked out to resolve Google's penalty against this site.- See more words with the same meaning: ready, prepared.
+Citation from "Fear", Wilfred (TV), Season 1 Episode 3 (2011) censored in hope of resolving Google's penalty against this site.- See more words with the same meaning: ready, prepared.

 Last edited on Jul 26 2011.
 Submitted by Michael Venables from USA on Oct 01 2001.